Steak News

 “The food truck concept was fast and easy for people to get, and we had a really solid lunch menu,” Chaudhry says.
 “With this, we're doing a different concept and new items we weren’t able to do in a food truck setting."

-That includes entrees like rack of lab with mashed potatoes, an eight-ounce beef tenderloin, ahi tuna salad, or pasta with lobster tail & grilled shrimp.
+That includes entrees like rack of lamb with mashed potatoes, an eight-ounce beef tenderloin, ahi tuna salad, or pasta with lobster tail & grilled shrimp.
 He's proud of his high-end twist on BBQ sauce which he calls a "bastardization of steak au poivre and pan sauce."

 "Instead of cognac, we're using bourbon and we're using a lot of the brisket juices from the brisket," he says.